AndreaDiotallevi/learning-journal/daily-notes.md

 ### Days 13-14 - Saturday-Sunday 23th-24th November 2019

 - [Takeway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge/blob/master/MY_README.md) over the weekend.
 I had fun solving the challenge and learned how to use the Twilio API, test 3rd party dependencies, use environment variables and apply the dependency injection principle.

+### Day 15 - Monday 25th November 2019

+- **Week 3 goals**:

+  - Build a simple web app.

+  - Follow an effective debugging process for web applications.

+  - Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS).

+  - Explain the MVC pattern.

+- I paired with Ellie today and maybe for the first time I struggled to keep pace with my pair.
+Nevertheless, I enjoyed the afternoon as we went along really well.

+- We learned about HTTP requests & responses, parameters, forms and started setting up a project with Sinatra.